Prepare your environment

 • You have installed and configured the latest AWS (aws) and ROSA (rosa) CLIs on your installation host.

-• You have created your ocm-role and user-role IAM roles, but have not yet linked them to your AWS account.
+• You have created the ocm-role and user-role IAM roles, but have not yet linked them to your AWS account.
 You can check whether your IAM roles are already linked by running the following commands:

 $ rosa list ocm-role